 Studies on Pineapple

-Bromelain, obtained from pineapple, possesses powerful anti-cancer compounds.
-Numerous studies have been conducted, but one in particular showed that cancer cells exposed to bromelain exhibited delayed growth, began breaking down, and then died.1 In a breast cancer study, bromelain given to subjects in ever-increasing concentrations over a 24-hour period demonstrated ever-increasing cancer-minimizing effects.2
+Bromelain obtained from pineapple possesses powerful anticancer compounds.
+Numerous studies have been conducted, but one in particular showed that cancer cells exposed to bromelain exhibited delayed growth, began breaking down, and then died.26 In a breast cancer study, bromelain given to subjects in ever-increasing concentrations over a 24-hour period demonstrated ever-increasing cancer-minimizing effects.27

 Another study explored the anti-inflammatory capabilities of bromelain found in pineapple extracts.
 Research showed significant anti-inflammatory activity in allergic airway disease.
-Scientists concluded that it might also be an effective treatment for asthma, whether brought on by genetic, allergic, infectious, environmental, or dietary causes.3
+Scientists concluded that it might also be an effective treatment for asthma, whether brought on by genetic, allergic, infectious, environmental or dietary causes.28

 Pineapple Healthy Recipes: